It was a normal day. You were finishing a few errands after work before heading home, and then bam! it happens.

 Unfortunately, stories like these are heard frequently at HealthPartners Physicians Neck & Back Center (PNBC).
 We wish it weren’t so common, but you’re definitely not alone.
 Eighty percent of us will have to deal with back pain at some point in our lives.
 And about one in 12 of us will need to manage chronic back pain.

-At PNBC, we focus on preventing and reversing back pain by strengthening the supporting muscles around your spine.
+At PNBC, we focus on treating back pain by strengthening the supporting muscles around your spine.
 When your back pain flares up, try taking these 3 steps that can help give you long-term relief:

 - Stop what you’re doing.
 Bring your body back to a neutral position.
 That might be standing up straight.
 Or, if you’re in your car, turning your body back to facing the steering wheel.
 This is the early stage of the flare up, so the best thing to do is go home, ice the area and take it easy for a bit.
 If you’re unable to go home, try and find some ice, take ibuprofen or naproxen, and keep moving if you’re able to.